servosdesign/rucream/README.md

 ------------------------------------------------

 ### Installation
-    ∙ Download latest release
+    ∙ Download the vsix
+    ∙ In VS Code, select Install from VSIX... in the extension context menu ∙ Select the downloaded rucream-1.0.0.vsix
-    ∙ Move file into user/.vscode/extensions (or wherever your extensions are located) ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
+    ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
     ∙ Enjoy the theme!

     ∙ Download latest release
+    ∙ Move downloaded folder into user/.vscode/extensions
-    ∙ In VS Code, select Install from VSIX... in the extension context menu ∙ Select the rucream-1.0.0.vsix in the downloaded release directory ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
+    ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
     ∙ Enjoy the theme!
+    ∙ If that doesn't work you can try to restart vscode and also disable and then re-enable all extensions.
+    ∙ If both these don't work, follow the steps above to install from the vsix